I don’t know if a course I want to take will transfer.

 The first step in determining if the course you are planning to take will transfer to U-M is to determine if that class has been evaluated by the U-M Credit Evaluators.
 If it has, you’ll find it listed on the LSA Transfer Equivalencies web page with information about whether and how it transfers to U-M.

 If the course you are planning to take is not listed on the LSA Transfer Equivalencies web page, it doesn't mean that it won't transfer, it means that the U-M has never evaluated that particular course before.
 You will need to have the course evaluated by the Credit Evaluators.
 Follow the instructions on the Office of Undergraduate Admission's Out-of-Residency Credit Evaluation web form to submit your course information for pre-evaluation.

-If the course you took has already been evaluated by the U-M Credit Evaluators as a specific SOC course number (e.g. SOC 344) or as general SOC departmental credit (e.g. SOC 201X, or some similar variation) at the 200 level or above, you do not need to do anything; the course will automatically be counted as an elective concentration credit.
+If the course you took has already been evaluated by the U-M Credit Evaluators as a specific SOC course number (e.g. SOC 344) or as general SOC departmental credit (e.g. SOC 201X, or some similar variation) at the 200 level or above, you do not need to do anything; the course will automatically be counted as an elective credit for your sociology major.